Team-CE/Mario-Forever-Storm-Engine/README.md

 - JUE13
 - LooPeR231

+#### [CONTRIBUTING TO THIS ENGINE]
+This engine is still very unfinished, so all contributions are welcome!
+Feel free to open pull requests.
+Please follow the original style of code while doing a contribution.

 #### [DISCLAIMER]
 All of the assets and GFX are all courtesy of Nintendo.
 This project is free